Karynageek/anonymous-nft-auction/README.md

-# Project Title: Smart Contract with Encrypted Bidding on Cypher Testnet
+# NFT-platform utilizing FHE Vickrey Auction: Smart Contract with Encrypted Bidding on Cypher Testnet

 ## Overview

-Welcome to [Project Title]!
+Welcome to NFT-platform utilizing FHE Vickrey Auction!
 This repository contains the code for a smart contract deployed on the Cypher Testnet, designed to facilitate encrypted bidding using Fully Homomorphic Encryption (FHE).
 The auction allows users to place bids on NFTs while maintaining the confidentiality of their bids.

 With encryption, all bids are processed without revealing the bid amounts to other participants, providing enhanced privacy and security in decentralized auctions.